avencat/spider/docs/protocol.md

 **Description:**
 The client **MUST** send a SYN-ACK when receiving SYN-ACK command from the server.
 NumberB is a number sent by the server with SYN-ACK command.
-The server will reply RPL_OK and the client will be authorize to send a GREET or HELLO command.
+The server will reply RPL_OK and the client will be authorized to send a GREET or HELLO command.

 #### 1.2.2.
 GREET